-When booking, let your guest know:
+Let your guest know:

-- How long the recording will be

-- The topic or focus on the episode

-- How to connect to your recording software

-- Sample questions

-- The guest bio information you need for the introduction

-- A photo and links to share your guest's information

-- What to do if they need to reschedule.
-We recommend having a reminder email set to go out the day before.
+- · How long the recording will be - · The topic or focus on the episode - · How to connect to your recording software - Sample questions - · Guest bio information for the introduction - · A photo and links to share your guest's information - · What to do if they need to reschedule. - We recommend having a reminder email set to go out the day before.

-You can automate all of this so when they pick their time slot, they can enter everything that you need and you can provide them with links to docs/videos and so on that show them the easiest way to set up.
+You can automate all of this so when they pick their time slot, they can enter everything that you need and you can provide them with links to docs/videos etc. that show them the easiest way to set up etc.